shassen/divy/README.md

 ## Setup:

 1. Fork, clone and open the code in your text editor.
+2. From divy-app, run rails db:migrate to setup the schema.
+3. From divy-app, run rails db:seed to seed your db.
-2. cd into divy-app, run rails s to start your BE server.
+4. cd into divy-app, run rails s to start your BE server.
-3. cd into divy-client, run yarn start (select Y when prompted) to render your FE in the browser.
+5. cd into divy-client, run yarn start (select Y when prompted) to render your FE in the browser.
+6. login with Email: testy@test.com, PW: test (if you receive an error "Invalid token", just refresh and click login again...it'll work)
-4. Create an account and start messing around.
+7. Create an account and start messing around.

 ## Code Snippet: